carmenbianca/report-liferay/report.md

-This internship heavily builds upon the foundations laid by \gls{spdx} by the Linux Foundation and REUSE by the Free Software Foundation Europe. \gls{spdx} is an open standard for communicating software bill of material infomation.
+This internship heavily builds upon the foundations laid by \gls{spdx} by the Linux Foundation and REUSE by the Free Software Foundation Europe. \gls{spdx} is an open standard for communicating software bill of material information.
 REUSE is a project that makes makes licensing easy, comprehensive, and machine-readable.
 REUSE itself incorporates \gls{spdx}.